Is a Correction Looming Ahead for Sea Limited (SE)

 SE’s Market Performance

-SE stocks went up by 6.66% for the week, with a monthly jump of 4.58% and a quarterly performance of 21.91%, while its annual performance rate touched 154.59%.
-The volatility ratio for the week stands at 4.78% while the volatility levels for the past 30 days are set at 4.03% for Sea Limited.
-The simple moving average for the period of the last 20 days is 6.28% for SE stocks with a simple moving average of 30.78% for the last 200 days.
+SE stocks went down by -3.12% for the week, with a monthly drop of -4.39% and a quarterly performance of 1.41%, while its annual performance rate touched 137.27%.
+The volatility ratio for the week stands at 5.10% while the volatility levels for the past 30 days are set at 4.30% for Sea Limited.
+The simple moving average for the period of the last 20 days is -2.75% for SE stocks with a simple moving average of 19.14% for the last 200 days.

 Analysts’ Opinion of SE